1. Is the retirement plan just for you or for you and your employees?

 When you are younger and only considering retirement options for you and your spouse, there are several options to maximize the benefits you have from saving for a longer period of time than those starting their retirement when they are older.

 1. Roth IRA: If you are earlier in your career, starting with a Roth IRA can be a great way to focus your retirement savings.
 Though the money you put in a Roth today is taxed this year, the compounded interest is not taxed – so all your gains over the years will be tax-free in retirement.
-You can contribute up to $6,500 ($7,500 if you are 50 or older) in 2023.
+You can contribute up to $7,000 ($8,000 if you are 50 or older) in 2025.
 If your spouse is working – in your business or any other – they can also contribute to their own Roth.
-If you are single or a head of household, you need to make $153,000 or less to participate.
-Taxpayers filing married, jointly can contribute if they are making $228,000 or less.
+If you are single or a head of household, you need to make less than $165,000 to participate (partial contributions may apply based on income limits).
+Taxpayers filing married, jointly can contribute if they are making less than $246,000 (partial contributions may apply based on income limits).

 2. SEP IRA: If you want to contribute additional savings, you may want to add a SEP IRA.
 These plans are very easy and fast to set up and rarely have fees.
 Also, there are no annual filing requirements making it easy to manage.
 SEP IRA contributions are considered to be made by the business (not you individually) so these contributions are all allowable business expenses.
 The contribution limit differs based on the type of company you have:

-For sole proprietors and owners of single member LLCs, you can contribute up to 20% of your net profit.
+For sole proprietors and owners of single member LLCs, you can contribute up to 25% of your net profit in 2025.

 For S corporation owners and those with LLCs declared as S corporations, you can contribute up to 25% of your W-2 wages (not your owner’s draw or distribution).